mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 If you look over the above Usage text, it sounds like it's doing the same job as Diffie-Hellman.
 In fact, NTRU can be viewed as a drop-in replacement for DH (with larger key shares) in some protocols.
-However, the equivalence is not exact; with NTRU, Bob can't compute the ciphertext until we get the public key.
+However, the equivalence is not exact; with NTRU, Bob cannot compute the ciphertext until he gets the public key.
 In contrast, in Diffie-Hellman, both sides can generate their key share g^x mod p independently.
 Some use cases take advantage of this property of Diffie-Hellman (for example, everyone publishes their key shares in a central directory; to generate keys with someone else, we can download their public key from the directory, and obtain the same key as they get when they download our key from the directory).
 A protocol that does this is known as a NonInteractive Key Exchange (NIKE) - NTRU does not do this; if you need this, you need to look for a different solution.